sood1abhinav-Badgrt/MECAQC-Web-App/README.md

 # MECAQC
 ### Multi-pollutant Emissions Calculator for Air Quality and Climate

 A full-stack web application that models four regulatory transition scenarios for coal-fired power facilities, producing monetized health and climate impact estimates across multiple pollutant types.
-Built in collaboration with the **Holloway Group at UW–Madison**, a NASA-affiliated atmospheric science research lab.
+Developed as a member of the Holloway Group at the University of Wisconsin–Madison, a NASA-affiliated atmospheric science research lab.
+This application implements and operationalizes the modeling framework from Wu et al. (2024).

 > Based on: Wu, S., et al. (2024).
 Health and climate benefits of different energy transition scenarios for coal-fired power plants in the United States. *Environmental Research Letters.*